 While the Nissan Leaf does offer some distinct advantages over other vehicles in its size class, the insurance rates remain significantly higher.

-The reason for this is that there is a very limited set of data from which the insurer can assess the risk of insuring the vehicle, and therefore, a lot of uncertainty.
+There is a very limited set of data from which the insurer can assess the risk of insuring new vehicle, and therefore, a lot of uncertainty.

 Insurers are extremely risk averse and will quote insurance rates reflective of the amount of risk they believe they will be taking on by insuring a vehicle or driver, which points to two more reasons why new cars are generally more expensive to insure.